Chapter 1: A Low Standing Some-None

 For this giant who saves you and me is

-The sacrifice for all of us to thrive.
+The sacrifice for us all to thrive.

 “Alright,” he relented, “Just make sure to eat something.”